rtCamp/blocks-bento-variations/README.md

 └── phpcs.xml
 ```
 ### Building Assets
-Assets folder contains webpack setup and can be used for creating blocks or adding any other custom scripts.
+The assets folder contains webpack setup and can be used for creating blocks or adding any other custom scripts.

 - Run `npm i` from `assets` folder to install required npm packages.
 - Use `npm run dev` during development for assets.